Dmytro-Olshanskyi/Azure-DevOpsCourse/AzureCompute/README.md

 distribution across multiple VM instances.
 7. **Verify that the Load Balancer removes an unavailable instance from the traffic pool when it fails the health probe.

+7 #### Note:
+ 78 1, Add bastion to comunucate with VMs in VMSS
+ 79
+ 80 #### Question:
+ 81 1.
+How to move VMSS to anather subnet?
+ 82 2.
+Is bastion can access VMs that are in/AzureBastionSubnet only?
+ 83 3.
+Not fully understand usag of NIC during VMSS creation 84 3.
+Plan to set up Vss+Dasic LB+Bastion+VM SturtUp Configuration